wak1616/PAC/README.md

 #### Closing Reminders

-* Ask if there is anything else you can assist the patient with.
-* Encourage the patient to complete their **pre-visit workflow** (Phreesia) about five days before the appointment.
-* Thank the patient for calling and confirm the appointment **date/time/location**.
   * Emphasize if the location differs from their usual office.
 * Example Closing:\
   "Thank you \[Mr./Ms. Patient Last Name], we look forward to seeing you for your Aesthetic consultation on \[date] at \[time] at our \[office] location." _(Follow_ [_Standard Closing Procedures_](./#standard-closing-procedures-scripting)_)_